 Day 06: Ojo de Perdiz/Green Lagoon/Ojo de Perdiz

-Visit the Siloli Desert where it is possible to see an interesting rocky formation known as Stone Tree.
-In this interesting journey we will be able to observe the famous llamas, vicuñas and a particular rodent known as viscacha.
-Enter to the National Reserve of Andean Fauna Eduardo Avaroa and visit the Red Lagoon that is very impressive for its red color, due to a fine reddish sediment accumulation in the surface, as well as the pigmentation of certain type of seaweed.
-This lagoon is populated by 3 species of flamencos (among them the famous James).
-The trip continues towards Sol de Mañana (Morning Sun), this is a place where it is possible to appreciate fumes, geysers and volcanic holes.
-This landscape remains us the origins of the earth.
-The final part of the descent leads us to the Green Lagoon, an impressive aquatic mirror that resembles a giant emerald with a particular brightness in the mornings and afternoons; its color is due to the high magnesium content in the water.
-In the proximities of this lagoon, the Licancahur Volcano is located at (5,868 meters above sea level).
+A fascinating day ahead as we have the chance to explore the Siloli Desert, where we will see an interesting rock formation known as Stone Tree.
+We will also observe the famous llamas and vicuñas, as well as a particular rodent known as viscacha.
+Later, we enter the National Reserve of Andean Fauna Eduardo Avaroa and visit the Red Lagoon.
+This lagoon has an impressive red color due to a fine reddish sediment accumulation on the surface, as well as the pigmentation of the algae found in the lake.
+This lagoon is populated by three species of flamingos (among them the famous James).
+The trip continues towards Sol de Mañana (Morning Sun), where we see colourful geysers and volcanic holes.
+The final part of our descent leads us to the Green Lagoon, an impressive lake that resembles a giant emerald, with a particular brightness in the mornings and afternoons.
+Its color is due to the high magnesium content in the water.
+Close by, the Licancahur Volcano sits 5,868 meters above sea level.
 A box lunch will be provided for today’s excursion.
 (B, L, D)

 Day 07: Ojo de Perdiz/Salt Flat/Colchani (Drive)

-Depart from Ojo de Perdiz towards Uyuni, on the way visit Cañapa, Hedionda, Honda, Chiarkhota and Ramaditas lagoons, Ollagüe´s viewpoint, the Galaxy caves (famous for its rock formations) and the Incahuasi Island.
-It is located in the heart of the salt flat and is the greatest of a group of islands that represents an isolated ecosystem.
+Depart from Ojo de Perdiz towards Uyuni.
+En route, we experience Cañapa, Hedionda, Honda, Chiarkhota and Ramaditas lagoons, as well as Ollagüe´s viewpoint, the Galaxy caves (famous for their rock formations) and Incahuasi Island.
+This island is located in the heart of the salt flat and is the greatest of a group of islands that represents an isolated ecosystem.
 The island is populated with a cacti species that measures up to 12 meters high (26.25 feet), providing an impressive view.
 After a box lunch break, we continue to Colchani.

-Note: during the rainy season, from November to March, the salt flat could be flooded in that case we will substitue the above to the Colchani village where it is possible to observe the extracting salt process by hand.
-The entire salt flat is completely cover with water and it becomes in a white giant mirror where the sky is reflected perfectly and everything seems to be floating on air.
+Note: During the rainy season, from November to March, the salt flat could be flooded.
+In this case, we will substitute the above with a visit to the Colchani village, where it is possible to observe the process of extracting salt by hand.
+When the salt flat is completely covered with water, it becomes a giant white mirror where the sky is reflected perfectly and everything seems to be floating on air.
 The scenery is a paradise for photography lovers because of the effects that can be achieved.

 Overnight: Hotel Luna Salada, Colchani (1 night) (B, L, D)